jtleek/modules/02_RProgramming/syllabus.md

 ## Course Description

-This course covers the essential exploratory techniques for summarizing data.
-These techniques are typically applied before formal modeling commences and can help inform the development of more complex statistical models.
-Exploratory techniques are also important for eliminating or sharpening potential hypotheses about the world that can be addressed by the data.
-We will cover in detail the plotting systems in R as well as some of the basic principles of constructing data graphics.
-We will also cover some of the common multivariate statistical techniques used to visualize high-dimensional data.
+In this course you will learn how to program in R and how to use R for effective data analysis.
+You will learn how to install and configure software necessary for a statistical programming environment, discuss generic programming language concepts as they are implemented in a high-level statistical language.
+The course covers practical issues in statistical computing which includes programming in R, reading data into R, accessing R packages, writing R functions, debugging, and organizing and commenting R code.
+Topics in statistical data analysis and optimization will provide working examples.

 ---

 ## Course Content

-* Making exploratory graphs
-* Principles of analytic graphics
-* Plotting systems and graphics devices in R
-* The base, lattice, and ggplot2 plotting systems in R
-* Clustering methods
-* Dimension reduction techniques
+* Week 1: Overview of R, R data types and objects, reading and writing data

+* Week 2: Control structures, functions, scoping rules, dates and times

+* Week 3: Loop functions, debugging tools

+* Week 4: Simulation, code profiling

 ---

 ## Lecture Materials

 Lecture videos will be released weekly and will be available for the week and thereafter.
 You are welcome to view them at your convenience.
 Accompanying each video lecture will be a PDF copy of the slides and a link to an HTML5 version of the slides.

 ---